A Game-Theoretic Framework for Multi-Period-Multi-Company Demand Response Management in the Smart Grid: Case Studies

 With the above setup, we study the effect of varying the number of periods $T$ from $1$ to $50$.
 To do this, we need to find a way for companies to allocate their total power across the time horizon for each fixed $T$, which can be done by using Theorem 3, which states that equally splitting the total power across the time horizon for each company $k$ constitutes a unique Nash equilibrium for the power allocation game (it is also shown to be the global maximizer in the proof).

 Figure \ref{Influence_of_T} shows the influence of varying the number of periods on prices, power allocated, revenues, and consumer utilities.
-We observe that as $T$ increases, the power allocated at each period gets smaller and smaller.
-On the other hand, prices can increase or decrease, dependent on the company, and they converge to positive constants.
-Furthermore, revenues might also increase or decrease, dependent on the company (note that the company that achieves the highest revenue is the one that offers the lowest prices, and vice-versa).
+We observe that as $T$ increases, the power allocated at each period gets progressively smaller.
+On the other hand, prices can increase or decrease, depending on the company, and they converge to positive constants.
+Furthermore, revenues might also increase or decrease, depending on the company (note that the company that achieves the highest revenue is the one that offers the lowest prices, and vice-versa).
 In view of (\ref{eq1}), the sum of revenues at equilibrium is a constant that matches the sum of all consumer budgets.
 And hence, whenever the revenue increases (decreases) for a company $k$, at least one other company will incur a loss (gain) in terms of revenue.
 None of the companies can do better by altering its power availabilities across the time horizon, nor by changing its prices.
 This follows from the definition of Nash equilibrium.
-Furthermore, we note that the revenues are proportional with the total capacity, and the company with highest (lowest) portion of the market is the one that incurs the largest increase (decrease) in revenue.
-Changes seem to saturate beyond $T=24$.
+Furthermore, we note that the revenues are proportional to the total capacity, and the company with the highest (lowest) portion of the market is the one that incurs the largest increase (decrease) in revenue.

-Interestingly, in Figure \ref{Influence_of_T} we observe that as $T$ increases, the utilities for consumers also increase, and hence they will be more attracted to demand response programs, which is desirable \cite{DOECOM}.
-In comparison with the single-period setup \cite{sabita,sabita2}, this shows that the multi-period demand response provides improvements on the consumers' end.
-This increase, however, does not change significantly after a certain number of periods, and we note that the choice of $T=24$ seems to be appropriate and meaningful as it can represent hourly pricing for a day.